Chapter 2: Locating information

 Why can’t you just use Google?

 If you rely on typical web search engines for all your information needs, you probably will miss most of the scholarly information on your topic because a lot of it is behind a paywall.
 Let’s say you need to write a paper about Jane Goodall, a world-renowned researcher and activist who has studied chimpanzees and animal behavior since the 1950s.
 She holds a PhD in ethology (animal behavior) from Cambridge University and has received numerous awards for her ground-breaking research in primatology and related conservation, environmental, and humanitarian work.
 She has also been named a United Nations Messenger of Peace.

 Dr. Goodall has published at least 15 books on chimpanzees, animal behavior, and humanitarian/environmental topics.
 She has authored more than 100 scholarly articles about her research, publishing in some of the most renowned science journals.
 These works have been written primarily for an audience of fellow researchers.

 Where do you start when you need to find information for your paper on Jane Goodall’s work?
-When you Google Jane Goodall, you’ll find websites related to her organizations, a Wikipedia entry, her Twitter feed, photos and videos, links to buy her books, news articles, and so on.
+When you Google Jane Goodall, you’ll find websites related to her organizations, a Wikipedia entry, her social media profiles, photos and videos, links to buy her books, news articles, and so on.
 All of this may be good information, but most of it is not peer-reviewed scholarly material.
 If your professor requires you to use only peer-reviewed sources in your work, it will be necessary to go beyond Google to find what you need.

 Strengths and weaknesses of web search engines